Green Lane Project

 Custom study tours are available for city delegations ready to take the next steps toward vibrant neighborhoods and safe, comfortable streets.

 What places will the trips visit?

 The Netherlands delegation will spend time in Utrecht, Amsterdam, Rotterdam, and either 's-Hertogenbosch, Tilburg, Delft, Nijmegen, Zwolle, Groningen or other small to mid-size Dutch cities.
-The Scandinavian trip will be based in Copenhagen, with visits to Odense, Aarhus and/or Malmo, Sweden.
+The Scandinavian trip will be based in Copenhagen, with visits to either Odense, Aarhus and/or Malmo, Sweden.
 Both itineraries are customized to match the demographics and interests of the participating U.S. cities and will allow exploration of a range of urban scales in cities with a variety of urban and suburban conditions.
-The common characteristics are vibrant public life and very high levels of bicycle use among all populations.
+The common characteristics of all host ciites are vibrant public life and very high levels of bicycle use among all populations.

 What if I’m not used to riding a bicycle?

 Can I extend my trip with personal travel?

 Yes!
 In fact, it’s encouraged.
 The study tour will be a rigorous and intense program with very limited time for personal exploration.
 Taking a few days to travel on your own before or after the trip is highly recommended.
 We’ve spent a lot of time in Northern Europe and can gladly provide travel recommendations or ideas if you wish.

 No. Our group size is strictly limited in order to travel efficiently and maintain fairness to all delegates.
 The program will be very full and intensely focused on adapting European concepts to help American cities succeed.
 However, we encourage your spouse or significant other to join you for personal travel before or after the study tour.

 Accommodation will be provided in high-quality, centrally-located hotels in Utrecht and Amsterdam in the Netherlands, and Copenhagen and Odense in Denmark.